 In the event of a disaster, we deploy a multi-disciplinary assessment team to coordinate with the Ministry of Health and in-country partners.
 The team begins relief efforts and identifies gaps in health service delivery and health infrastructure.
 Based on these findings, we recruit teams of expert volunteers with specific medical backgrounds, and procure needed medical treatments and equipment.
 Our targeted response complements local efforts and ensures we are best meeting the health needs of those affected or displaced.

-Over the past decade, HOPE has responded to some of the largest natural disasters and health crises including:
+For more than a decade, HOPE has responded to some of the largest natural disasters and health crises including:

 - Syrian Refugee Crisis in Macedonia where volunteers provided health services to more than 7,300 refugees at transit centers